Shellfish Dredge Survey

 Background

-The RI shellfish dredge survey began in 1993.
-The purpose is to monitor the relative abundance and distribution of quahog clams within Narragansett Bay.
+The RI shellfish dredge survey aims to understand the relative abundance and distribution of quahog clams within Narragansett Bay.
 The data collected is used in stock assessments, development of Fishery Management Plans, and to characterize and map essential quahog habitat within the bay.
+The survey has been conducted since 1993 and will continue to collect biological information to help inform stock assessments and shellfish management actions such as quahog transplants and permit review.

 Survey Design

 The survey encompasses the upper Narragansett Bay.
 The region is split into stratums and each stratum is sampled biannually.
-The exception being Greenwich Bay which is sampled annually.
+The exception being Greenwich Bay and the Providence River which are sampled annually.

 Survey Gear